Open Cinema

 Curtis, who co-founded Comic Relief and once took a year out of filmmaking to concentrate on charity work, said he was glad to help, and to revisit the church where they spent four days filming the low-budget classic in 1993.

-excluded and people who are deprived more and more deprived of the
+“It’s very interesting issue that people who are excluded become more excluded and people who are deprived more and more deprived of the simplest things..."

 Open Cinema's film about wealth inequality, commissioned by the High Pay Centre, made the front page of the Guardian website, generating as intended a stream of debate, and over 40,000 views in the first 24 hours.